Location: Blue Creek, Belize

 MRP has been instrumental in documenting and protecting numerous Maya sites in northwestern Belize.
 Over 3000 students and volunteers have participated in the project in the past 24 years.
 The current Blue Creek project team includes faculty members and graduate students from over a dozen universities worldwide.
 In addition, the Blue Creek field school has been certified by the Register of Professional Archaeologists and is affiliated with the University of Texas at Tyler.

 From May to July of each year, MRP hosts four two-week sessions for students and volunteers at Blue Creek.
 Everyone is a full participant in the effort and is involved with field excavations and laboratory work.
-You can read more about what to expect at the MRP's field school in our Participant Guide.
+The MRP general field school provides participants with hands-on training in the fundamentals of archaeological field techniques.
+Participants will gain training and experience in archaeological excavation methods, manual and digital recording techniques, artifact recovery, processing and analysis.
+For more information on what to expect at MRP's archaeological field school - such as daily activities, housing, what to pack, etc - please review MRP's Participant Guide.

 Scholarships and fellowships are available.